-Shoaling from an influx of sediment in the eastern portion of the system, and erosion from the loss of sediment on the western shore present distinct management challenges.
-However, both are best addressed on a system-wide basis.
+Shoaling from an influx of sediment along the inner shoreline of the barrier beach, and areas of erosion and accretion on the mainland shoreline present management challenges best addressed on a system-wide basis.
 Historically, dredging, dredged material disposal and beach nourishment are managed on a case-by-case basis, within the town of jurisdiction.
 A regional or system-wide approach to sediment management could help to ensure that:

-- Permitting decisions reflect the larger role a site plays in the distribution of sediments in the system; - · Sediment losses from existing structures are evaluated and addressed; - All nourishment efforts follow best management practices; - Nourishment from dredged materials or other source is applied to priority areas where material is needed to protect landforms, habitat or public access; and - Regulatory, jurisdictional and logistical considerations are carefully weighed in light of resource impacts associated with dredging or nourishment. - 7.2.1 Develop a Bay-wide Sediment Management Plan.
-The plan would provide a comprehensive assessment of sediment dynamics in the Pleasant Bay system, including future trends, and would be intended to guide local policies and projects for dredging, disposal of dredged material, and review and permitting of erosion control structures and beach nourishment projects.
+- Permitting decisions reflect the larger role a site plays in the distribution of sediments in the system; - Sediment losses from existing structures are evaluated and addressed; - All nourishment efforts follow best management practices; - Nourishment from dredged materials or other sources is applied to priority areas where material is needed to protect landforms, habitat or public access; and - Regulatory, jurisdictional and logistical considerations are carefully weighed in light of resource impacts associated with dredging or nourishment.

+7.2.1 Develop Bay-wide Sediment Management Guidance.
+The guidance would provide a comprehensive assessment of sediment dynamics in the Pleasant Bay system, including future trends, and would be intended to guide local policies and projects for dredging, disposal of dredged material, and review and permitting of erosion control structures and beach nourishment projects.
 The plan would recognize the unique sediment management challenges of an estuarine system, which often include shallow depths, limited access, narrow beach widths and awkward shoreline angles for pumping dredged material.
 Elements of the plan would include, but not be limited to:

-- Identifying the sediment characteristics of shoreline segments based on: - Sediment type; - Coastal landform; - Presence or absence of structures or non-structural management solutions: - Direction of sediment transport; - Littoral cell (if applicable); and - Fetch, current, and wave activity. - Calculating the sediment budget for areas where coastal armoring has constrained erosion to determine the amount of foregone sediment nourishment over the life of the structure(s); - Developing management or performance criteria for structures or alternative solutions for each area, based on characteristics; - Identifying and prioritizing areas for accepting dredged material for purposes of shoreline stabilization, habitat restoration and protection of public access, consistent with Chapter 91 regulations; - Identifying priority areas for proactive beach nourishment; - Identifying strategies for disposing of fine grained or other material not compatible for beach nourishment; - Providing a basis for permitting dredging and material disposal on a system wide or intermunicipal basis.
+- Identifying the sediment characteristics of shoreline segments based on:

+- Sediment type;

+- Coastal landform;

+- o Presence or absence of structures or non-structural management solutions;

+- Direction of sediment transport;

+- Littoral cell (if applicable); and

+- Fetch, current, and wave activity. - Calculating the sediment budget for areas where coastal armoring has constrained erosion to determine the amount of foregone sediment nourishment over the life of the structure(s); - Developing management or performance criteria for structures or alternative solutions for each area, based on characteristics; - Identifying and prioritizing areas for accepting dredged material for purposes of shoreline stabilization, habitat restoration and protection of public access, consistent with Chapter 91 regulations; - Identifying priority areas for proactive beach nourishment; - Identifying strategies for disposal of fine grained or other material not compatible for beach nourishment; - Evaluating the concept of sediment banking-the storing of temporarily un-needed sediment at an off site location, and/or collection of funds for sediment nourishment, for future use when needed in the system; - Providing a basis for permitting dredging and material disposal on a system wide or intermunicipal basis.